mpavlov/asiaq/README.md

 one specific hostclass.
 This can also be used to 'override' any of the options on specific hostclass.

-Section name breaks down into 2-3 period separated fields:
+Section name breaks down into 3-4 period separated fields:

+1. Team
-1. Namespace
+2. Namespace
-2. MetricName
+3. MetricName
-3. Hostclass (Optional)
+4. Hostclass (Optional)

+NOTE: For the `AWS/ES` namespace, the hostclass field is required and refers to the internal name of the Elasticsearch domain.
+IE: `logs`.

 Options: